HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Introduction

-\begin{itemize} \item We propose HDLxGraph, a novel LLM-driven RAG framework that leverages a dual-retrieval mechanism based on AST and DFG retrieval.
-Specifically, it takes into account the alignment across different hierarchical levels in the AST and incorporates task-specific retrieval on signal level within the DFG, thereby enabling more fine-grained retrieval compared to conventional RAG and demonstrating extensibility across various tasks.
-To the best of our knowledge, {\name} is the first framework to integrate HDLs' inherent graph structures with RAGs. \item {\name} implements a repository-level HDL graph database with hybrid graph view, where the AST graph provides the code structure view while the DFG graph represents the hardware graph view.
-The database construction also considers cross-file relationship, thereby providing a more accurate and consistent graph representation of projects at repository level. \item Based on {\name}, we further construct a new LLM-generated dataset for HDL code search with data cleaning and evaluation, called HDLSearch, which derives query benchmark from real-world repository-level HDL projects, to solve the gap in insufficient search datasets for HDL codes. \item Integrating {\name} with three LLMs with various scale and different coding abilities, we demonstrate the versatility of {\name} on three real-world HDL tasks, i.e., code search, debugging, and completion.
-Experiments demonstrate that our framework exhibits competitive performance on two widely-used benchmarks\cite{LLM4SecHW,liu2023verilogeval} for code completion and debugging as well as HDLSearch for code search, respectively. \end{itemize}
+\begin{itemize} \item We propose {\name}, a novel RAG framework that integrates HDL-specific ASTs and DFGs to address the inherent mismatches between conventional semantic similarity-based RAGs and HDL codes.
+To the best of our knowledge, {\name} is \textbf{the first} framework to integrate HDLs' inherent graph structures with RAGs. \item {\name} is a hybrid graph RAG framework with enhanced understanding on HDLs' hierarchical structures and hardware data flows.
+Specifically, {\name} aligns flat and sequential natural language queries across hierarchical structures containing multi-level entities in the ASTs.
+Building on this hierarchical alignment, {\name} overcomes the vocabulary mismatch and traces through the DFGs to locate signals for downstream dubugging and completion tasks. \item Based on {\name}, we further construct a new LLM-generated dataset for HDL code search, called HDLSearch, which derives query benchmark from real-world repository-level HDL projects, to address the gap of insufficient search datasets for HDL codes. \item By integrating {\name} with three commonly-used LLMs of different scales and coding abilities, we demonstrate its adaptability on code search, debugging, and completion tasks. {\name} improves the accuracy of search, debugging, and completion tasks by 12.04\%/12.22\%/5.04\% and 11.59\%/8.18\%/4.07\% over state-of-the-art similarity-based RAG and software-code Graph RAG, respectively. \end{itemize}

-The remaining sections are organized as follows.
-Section \ref{sec:rw} provides an overview of the application of LLMs in hardware design, alongside a review of conventional Verilog code structural abstractions and graph-based RAG techniques.
-Section \ref{sec:fr} presents a detailed explanation of the HDLxGraph workflow integrating AST and DFG abstraction and employs a multi-hierarchy approach to generate the HDLSearch Benchmark regarding the benchmark gap in hardware searching.
-Section \ref{sec:ev} reports thorough experimental results on three hardware downstream tasks, and finally, Section \ref{sec:co} concludes the paper.